Coxswain: Start anytime with online training $1599

 - The course is very practical with on water navigation exercises and attendance at a slipway and engineering workshop

-- On the last Friday we complete an on water practical voyage around several islands completing a night return and all the required drills.
-If you are deemed not meeting the assessment criteria you will need to obtain either more practical experience or theory knowledge which could take extra time.
-There is no guarantee of being deemed competent or receiving a certificate after 3 weeks
+- If you are deemed not meeting the assessment criteria you will need to obtain either more practical experience or theory knowledge which could take extra time.
+There is no guarantee of being deemed competent or receiving a certificate after the course

 There’s 7+ assignments and 3 exams and we give you a student planner to track what you need to know and where your up to.

-- Check sea time and licence requirements in the guidance notes
+- Check your sea time and licence requirements in the guidance notes

 - Get a taskbook from us if necessary.